apache/activemq/THREAT_MODEL.md

    convenience, not a production posture), so findings there are `OUT-OF-MODEL`.
 Is the `admin/admin` credential specifically in that bucket, or do you consider a shipped default credential a `VALID-HARDENING` item?

+   > Users are expected to reset password.
+The use of admin/admin default
+   > credentials is to provide a working out-of-the-box developer and
+   > administrator experience.

 2. *(→ §3)* We put third-party JAAS back-ends, LDAP/JDBC servers, and the
    JVM/TLS stack **out of model** (our *use* of them stays in).
 Correct?

+   > Correct, ActiveMQ is a consumer of those systems.

 3. *(→ §4, §7, §11)* We state the primary trust boundary is the transport
    connector and the primary adversary is a network client reaching an **enabled** connector on an **auth-configured** broker (plus a path-plaintext attacker where TLS was not chosen).
 Confirm this is the right framing and that "exposing a connector to the internet unauthenticated" is a §11 misuse, not a broker defect.

+   > Correct.

 **Wave 2 — management plane & storage (reshapes §4, §5, §8, §9):**